BrazilPowered/docker-dotnet/README.md

 Healthchecks are vital to your application's lifecycle in a production container environment.
 While Docker can detect when your container fails, it doesn't know how your app works; so if your web application has an error that kills your user access, but leaves the server up and running, Docker will keep the container running in a 'healthy' state.
 To prevent this problem, Healthchecks can be used to alert Docker when normal functionality is broken, giving you the chance to enable automatic actions, or receive messages yourself.
 Never deploy to PROD without a solid healthcheck that you understand.

-Let's take a minute to notice that the Windows machine you are using in this lab doesn't need to have SQL Server, Visual Studio or even MSBuild installed - every step in the build process happens inside containers, using images which are packaged with the build toolchain.
+> Let's take a minute to notice that the Windows machine you are using in this lab doesn't need to have SQL Server, Visual Studio or even MSBuild installed - every step in the build process happens inside containers, using images which are packaged with the build toolchain.

+#### Examine your web-app Dockerfile
 While the images are building, have a look at the Dockerfile for the Web application in "docker/web".
 You'll see there are two stages.
 The first stage compiles the application using MSBuild:

 ```Dockerfile